4lparslan/Youtube-Video-Downloader/README.md

 # Youtube-Video-Downloader
-Download playlist or specific videos.
+Download a playlist or specific videos.

 ## Install
 ```